This website is intended for use by US residents only.

 IMPORTANT SAFETY INFORMATION

 Do not take ROCTAVIAN if you have an active infection or if you have a long-term infection that is not controlled by the medicines you take, have scarring of the liver (significant liver fibrosis or cirrhosis), are allergic to mannitol (an inactive ingredient in ROCTAVIAN).
-Please see additional safety information throughout and at the end of this video.

 [ON SCREEN TEXT]

-[ANDREW SPEAKING]
+[ANDREW W.]

 [ON SCREEN TEXT]

 ROCTAVIAN gene therapy starts with simple eligibility tests.
+Talk to your healthcare team about eligibility testing for ROCTAVIAN gene therapy.

-[ANDREW SPEAKING]
+[ANDREW W.]

 After I got a phone call from somebody in my care team explaining that I was eligible for this, everybody was really excited and thrilled that we could move forward.